VEinteligente/VESinFiltro/_noticias/2020-10-30-limited_access_circumvention_tools.md

 ---
 layout: post
-title: " Limited access to circumvention tools in Venezuela"
+title: "Limited access to circumvention tools in Venezuela"
 #small:   ""
 excerpt: "From blocked access DNS servers, to some circumvention tool's websites being blocked.
 Venezuela's returning appetite to block censorship